Julius von Bismarck: This is not the storm

 Sun 14 Jun 2026

-ACCA is pleased to present This is not the storm, the first Australian solo exhibition by German artist Julius von Bismarck.
-Spanning kinetic sculpture, photography, and ambitious video installations, this exhibition brings together more than two decades of work, much of it never before seen in Australia.
-With wry humour and a sharp critical edge, von Bismarck challenges our habitual understanding of the world, teasing apart the idea of “nature” as a social construct.
+Encompassing a major new kinetic sculpture, photography, and immersive video installations, this exhibition brings together more than two decades of work, much of it never before seen in Australia.
+With wry humour, von Bismarck challenges our habitual understanding of the natural world, teasing apart the idea of ‘nature’ as a social construct – a romanticised arcadia, an economic resource, a benevolent or vengeful force.

-From transformed everyday objects to large-scale investigations in remote or extreme locations, von Bismarck probes our understanding of reality and questions our relationship with the environment.
-In doing so, he signals the disastrous consequences of humanity’s domination of the natural world – prompting us to reconsider the systems that have brought us here.
+Accentuating the awe, wonder and terror that natural phenomena can provoke, von Bismarck constructs poetic, unsettling, and oftentimes absurd encounters that problematise our understanding of reality and our relationship with the environment.
+In doing so, he signals the disastrous consequences of humanity’s domination of the natural world in the age of the Anthropocene—prompting us to reconsider the logic and systems that have brought us here.

 Curated by: Dr Shelley McSpedden